syphar/docs.rs/NOTES.md

 - unsure if the prefix mount should also be a docker volume, for performance.
   Not sure how often we actually have to look at the contents?

+## TODO

+- what is better, buildx cache mounts or just layer caching?

   ## docker image

 for now, these are production images, changing files will not auto-reload /